theprogramking/gemini-dialogue-engine/README.md

 * Be mindful of the Gemini AI service's terms regarding data privacy and responsible usage.
 * Consider security best practices when handling API keys.
 * Explore the `ask-gemini` library's capabilities for advanced functionalities.

+## License

+This package is licensed under the ISC License.
+See the LICENSE file for details.